 If you take the bus: the 4 which goes down Bryant will drop you off at the corner of 35th and Bryant.
 The 6 bus will drop you off at the corner of 36th St and Hennepin Ave S, which is about a 1/2 mile walk away from the church.
 Click here to plan your trip through Metro Transit.

 Worship that is both traditional and dynamic.
 We attempt to combine an appreciation for the richness of church’s musical and liturgical heritage with a vibrancy that is refreshing—especially to those who may have been away from the church for some time.
 We seek to avoid both uncomfortable novelty and stuffy formality.
+We practice weekly communion.

 Worship that is both God-centered and seeker-sensitive.
 We attempt to combine a transcendent focus on Jesus Christ with a welcoming attitude toward those who are spiritually skeptical or curious.
 We design our services expecting unchurched people to be present, believing that experiencing God’s presence in our midst will lead many to embrace Christ.
 We avoid services that either devolve into entertainment or which are simply “preaching to the choir.”